alicefrsr/react-router-van-life-project/README.md

 ## Introduction

-Simple app built to learn about **React Router 6**, for client-side routing, following Bob Ziroll's Advanced React course on Scrimba.
-I later applied what I learned on my own project [Bits&Bobs](https://bits-and-bobs.netlify.app) and many more.
+Simple app built to learn about **React Router 6**, for client-side routing, following Bob Ziroll's Advanced React course on Scrimba, an awesome interactive tutorial with a ton of practice exercises, and certainly the most comprehensive there is out there.
+I later applied what I learned on my own project [Bits&Bobs](https://bits-and-bobs.netlify.app) and a few others.
+It's still WIP as I keep getting distracted by learning and building other things.

-I've split the project in 2 repos to keep 2 different ways of doing the same thing. **This one includes Part 2's topics**.

 Topics covered - Part 1: